verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Somewhere between nostalgia and a dream
 - [ ] Sunlight woven into my thoughts
 - [ ] Dipped in moonlight, wrapped in serenity
+- [ ] Floating between what is and what could be